Northstar Canoes

-We bring several loads of Northstar Canoes to the dealer network out West (see incoming orders, current inventory and A LOT of info below).
+We bring several loads of Northstar Canoes to the dealer network out West (see incoming orders, current inventory below).
 We support through demoes, videos and events.
 We love these canoes and love to share the Northstar Experience.
 I’ve been paddling Ted Bell/Yost designed canoes since 1996.
 Just give an email or a call and let’s talk canoes!
 It is not just about specs and weights.
 There is a feel to every canoe in the line and I can help shed light and help you ask the right questions to guide you to the right choice.

 JOIN THE EMAIL LIST FOR DEALS, NEWS, EDUCATIONAL CONTENT, SPECIALS